facebookresearch/phyre/docs/CREATOR.md

 ## Task internals

-On conceptual level, a tasks is a triple `(scene, goal, meta)`.
+On a conceptual level, a task is a triple `(scene, goal, meta)`.
 Scene is the collections of all the objects present in the task.
 Goal defines a condition that must be satisfied for the task to be considered solved.
 It contains a pair of objects on the scene and relation, e.g., `touching` or `inside`.
 Meta information includes unique task id and a tier the task belongs.
-The former looks like `XXXXX:YYY`; we use the same first part to group tasks created by single task script.
+The former looks like `XXXXX:YYY`; we use the same first part to group tasks created by a single task script.
 The tier is simply a string that we use to group the tasks, e.g., tier `BALL` tasks that could be solved with a single ball in the standard Phyre benchmark and tier `VIRTUAL_TOOLS` contains tasks imported from [The Tools Challenge](https://arxiv.org/abs/1907.09620).

 On physical level, a task is a struct of type [Task](../src/if/task.thrift#37).
 We use Thrift to all scenes, and goals, and everything so that we can use them from both C++ and Python.
 The struct counts all the information about the task, but it's cumbersome to construct this object manually, i.e., to define coordinates and shapes of all the bodies in a scene.
-Instead, we have a simple python interface that shields user from the thrift.
+Instead, we have a simple python interface that shields users from the thrift.
-Probably, the only reason to go to thrift is to check what kind of goals available.
+Probably, the only reason to go to thrift is to check what kind of goals are available.

 ## Task scripts